 And what of the black square in graceful opposition to the period molding above?
 “The black painting with orange dots is by an Italian artist Luigi Carboni” Fedro explains.
 "When I moved in, the wall was calling out for something of substance, so I found this and it’s one of my favourite pieces."
 On closer inspection, one of the orange dots is clearly missing.
 "I gave it to my dear friend" Fedro says.
 "She made a deal with me saying, 'if you want to sell the painting, you have to come to me first'.
 It’s a proof of our enduring friendship".

 Do you love the monochrome look but unsure where to start?
-Get in touch with us and pair up with one of our fantastic designers to create the perfect space for you!
+Work with one of our Homewings designers and let us help create the perfect space for you!